open-power/skiboot/doc/xive.rst

   - OPAL_XIVE_VP_ENABLED

     This must be set for the VP to be usable and cleared before freeing it

+  - OPAL_XIVE_VP_SINGLE_ESCALATION (if available)

+    If this is set, the queues are configured such that all priorities turn into a single escalation interrupt.
+This results in the loss of priority 7 which can no longer be used.
+This this needs to be set before any interrupt is routed to that priority.

+    This feature is available if the "single-escalation-property" is present in the xive device-tree node.

 * cam_value: This is the value to program into the thread management area to dispatch that VP (ie, an encoding of the block + index).